 Nonsteroidal anti-inflammatory drugs (including diclofenac) may rarely increase the risk for a heart attack or stroke.
 This effect can happen at any time while using this drug but is more likely if you use it for a long time.
-The risk may be greater if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes).
+The risk may be greater in older adults or if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes).
 Do not use this drug right before or after heart bypass surgery (CABG).

 The patch comes in a resealable envelope.
 When opening the envelope for the first time, cut it open as instructed.
 Remove a patch from the envelope and reseal the envelope.
 It is important to reseal the envelope after each opening, or the remaining patches will not stick correctly.

 Before applying the patch, remove the clear liner.
 Apply the patch to the skin to cover the most painful area.
 Do not apply the patch on burns, cuts, or irritated skin (e.g., eczema).
 Use the patch as directed by your doctor.
 Depending on your product, the patch is usually changed every 12 or 24 hours.
 Follow the directions carefully.
 Fold the used patch in half with the sticky sides together, and discard out of reach of children and pets.

 If the patch begins to peel off, you may tape the edges to the skin.

 Do not wear the patch during bathing or showering.
 Take baths/showers at times that you normally change the patch.

 To avoid getting the medication in your eyes, nose, mouth, or vaginal area, wash your hands after handling the patch.
 If the medication or patch does come in contact with those areas, flush with plenty of water.
 Contact your doctor right away if irritation persists.